Institute for the Works of Religion: Reform steps 2013

 On 1 October 2013, the IOR published its first ever annual report.
 The annual report is available for download on the Institute's homepage which was launched in July 2013.
 The report's figures were audited by the global accounting firm KPMG.
 According to the report, the Institute in 2012 had a net profit of €86.6 million, of which it has transferred €54.7 million to the budget of the Holy See to help the pope carry out the church's global mission.
 Both measures – the annual report's publication and the launch of the website – were reviewed as remarkable signs of enhanced transparency and compliance: The Guardian called the website launch a "giant leap" and Reuters named it a "transparency drive".
 On 12 June 2017 IOR published its fifth annual report, showing net gains of €36 million for the year 2016.

-Also in October 2013, newspapers reported that the IOR had requested around 1,300 customers to close their IOR accounts.
+Also in October 2013, newspapers reported that the IOR had requested around 1,300 customers to close their accounts.
 Allegedly, this request was directed at lay account holders, who do not fit into any of the five categories of clients the IOR is legally allowed to have.
 The closures are said to be a result of the review process conducted by Promontory.

 On 12 December 2013, Moneyval published its Progress Report that assessed the Holy See's progress made on measures to combat money laundering.
 It was stated that the IOR has made significant progress but at the same time needed more institutionalized internal controls, especially with regard to the AIF's watchdog function.
 Overall, the report was rated as the approval of the economic and financial reforms enacted since Pope Francis' taking office.